Miraj Junction - Castlerock Express

+Castlerock is a beautiful station bordering Karnataka & Goa and falls in the Brigganza Ghatt section.

 Service

-The 22145/Pandharpur–Miraj Superfast Express has an average speed of 55 km/hr and covers 137 km in 2h 29m.
-The 22146/Miraj–Pandharpur Superfast Express has an average speed of 55 km/hr and covers 137 km in 2h 29m.
+The 22145/Pandharpur–Miraj Superfast Express has an average speed of 55 km/h and covers 137 km in 2h 29m.
+The 22146/Miraj–Pandharpur Superfast Express has an average speed of 55 km/h and covers 137 km in 2h 29m.

 Route and halts

 The important halts of the train are:

 Coach composition

 The train has standard ICF rakes with max speed of 110 kmph.
 The train consists of 11 coaches: